5005-69/Meta-Qubit-visualization/README.md

 📈 Entropy (blue line) – Measures system complexity.
 🔄 Coherence (purple line) – Reflects how correlated qubits are.
 ⚖ Mean Weight (yellow line) – Average state connection strength.
-🌉 Mean Tunneling (green line) – Probability of tunneling events.
+🌉 Mean Tunneling (green nodes) – Probability of tunneling events.
 👀 How to Interpret the Visualization?
 🔹 Observe the dynamic adaptation of Mean Weight and Mean Tunneling in relation to entropy—this reveals how MetaQubit continuously adjusts its internal state.